piclas-framework/piclas/docs/documentation/userguide/tutorials/pic-poisson-plasma-wave/pic-poisson-plasma-wave.md

 to generate the corresponding *vtk*-files, which can then be loaded into the visualisation tool.

-The electric potential field can be viewed, e.g., by opening `plasma_wave_Solution_000.000000040.vtu` and plotting the field `Phi` along the x-axis, which should look like the following
+The electric potential field and electric field strength  can be viewed, for e.g. in **ParaView**, by opening `plasma_wave_Solution_000.000000040.vtu` and plotting the field `Phi` and `E` along the x-axis.This can be done by selecting **Filter &rarr; Data Analysis &rarr; Plot Over Line**  .
+The graphs should look like the following

 ```{figure} results/tut-pic-pw-results.jpg